Timeline for the day of the September 11 attacks: 9:00 a.m.

-Jim Ryan: Oh, my goodness.
+Jim Ryan: As you look at the picture from our chopper now, arriving at the scene, uh, Jim Friedl in Hoboken, uh, said it appeared to bank sharply and smash directly, perhaps purposefully into...
+Oh, my goodness.
 There's another one.
 Oh, my goodness.
 There's another one!

 Lyn Brown: This seems to be on purpose.

 Jim Ryan: Oh, my goodness.
 Now you...

 Kai Simonsen (WNYW helicopter reporter): Was that a plane?

 Jim Ryan: Now it's obvious.
 I think that there's a second plane just crashed into the World Trade Center.
 I think we have a terrorist act of proportions that we cannot begin to imagine at this juncture.